 Sani Lodge Backpackers

-This place is like the Switzerland of South Africa with its beautiful views, and you can just breathe in pure mountain air and drink fresh spring water.
-This place has a laid-back atmosphere, and you can just relax and enjoy the nature.
 All the hiking trails start from their doorstep, so you don’t need a car to get around.
-They also organize tours to Sani Pass and Lesotho which is a must if you stay there.
-There’s a communal kitchen but they also have an option for three-course home-cooked dinner which I tried once, and I wasn’t disappointed with their vegan options!
+They also organize tours to Sani Pass and Lesotho, which is a must if you stay there.
+There’s a communal kitchen, but they also offer a three-course home-cooked dinner, which I tried once, and I wasn’t disappointed with their vegan options!

 Durban